gingertris/The-Field/README.md

 *For Season 1, all teams who have qualified for an RLCS 22-23 Closed Qualifier are invited to join Closed Division.*

+*For Tris' Field - University League, all teams who have qualified for UR 22-23 Winter are invited to join Closed Division.*

 At the start of each month, all teams reset to 1000 points.
 Players can gain/lose rating throughout the month.

 At the end of the month, **Top 4 from Open Division promote to Closed Division**, and **Bottom 4 of Closed Division relegate to Open Division**.